integralfx/MemTestHelper/DDR4 OC Guide.md

 ![B-die tRFC Voltage Scaling](Images/b-die-trfc-voltage-scaling.png)
   * Here you can see that tRFC scales pretty well on B-die.

-* Some older Micron ICs (before 8 Gb Rev. E) are known to scale negatively with voltage.
+* Some older Micron ICs (before M8E) are known to scale negatively with voltage.
 That is, they become unstable at the same frequency and timings just by increasing the voltage (usually above 1.35 V).
 * Here is a table of ICs I have tested and if the timing scales with voltage:

   | IC  | tCL | tRCD | tRP | tRFC |